jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 This document is not focused on general issues around sustainability, except those that pertain to architecture or significant protocol features.

+# Organization of the document

+In general, this document aims to frame and organize efforts realized at the Internet and protocal architecture level intended to maximize the environmental sustainability of Internet.
+This document is thus about performing optimizations.

+Prior to performing or proposing any optimization, it is important to identify
+- which are the metrics that one wants to quantitatively minimize or maximize
+- how these metrics are derived, and if they stem (at least partially) from field measurements
+- which field measurements are required, how to collect these measurements and how to ensure that the measurements are relevant, calibrated and represent the ground reality.

+If these three requirements are not met, it is not be possible to eventually verify that a proposed or implemented optimization is valuable, or, on the contrary, counterproductive.

+Moreover, when working on a possible optimization, the first goal should be to estimate the gains it aims to realize.
+This assume the existence of a baseline case, i.e. initial values of the metrics-under-optimization.

+In light of the preceding, this document is organized in four distinct sections:

+- [Measurement and measurement architecture]: Capturing field measurements correctly, feeding them into an information system and making them available for later usage is not straighforward.
+The first section thus deals with **introspection** aspects of networks.
+The introspection system is part of the network architecture.
+It has its own architecture, made of sensors, aggregators, databases, etc. There are clearly aspects of this architecture to improve, notably to avoid dark-data (measurements that are never consulted) and bad-data (wrong measurements).
+This first section of this document collects proposals to improve the monitoring and measurement architectures.
+- [Environmental sustainability modeling]: The second section is devoted to modeling.
+Identifying meaningful, relevant metrics to optimize for is a key aspect toward improving sustainability.
+We are far from having a unique and obvious "sustainability score" to optimize against.
+Once these metrics have been identified, formulas and procedures to calculate them must also be identified.
+Calculating a sustainability metric does not necessarily need field measurements.
+Numbers may come out of the operator Entreprise Resource Planing (ERP) system, as utility bills, number of customers, or even equipment inventory.
+Nonetheless, progressing toward environmental sustainability generally goes by improving efficiency (otherwise it is degrowth), and targeting efficiency gains often goes by analysing measurements.
+But which measurements are needed,  how  must they be combined or scrutinized to obtain a meaningful figure requires one or more **models**.
+The definition of efficiency is out of the scope of this introduction.
+Actually, this document intends to collect efficiency definition proposals, as they are part of modeling efforts.
+This document also intends to identify gaps in network environment sustainability modeling, i.e. the fine art of turning measurements and other data-sources into high-level sustainability scores.
+- [Environmental sustainability optimization alleys]: Finally, this documents provide possible directions to follow to optimize sustainability.
+Ideally, such a research or innovation direction should relate to a metric that it aims to minimize.

+> then go with a structure

+# Potential Measurement and Monitoring Architecture Aspects

+## Time-series DB
+## Collect Metrics from Existing Equipment (Linblad)
+## Content Declaration for all Collected Metrics (Linblad)
+## Avoid dark-data
+## Avoid bad-data
+## Which data-model standard?

+# Potential Modeling Aspects

+## Efficiency definitions

+### Power efficiency
+### CO2 efficiency
+### Equipment use efficiency

+## Modeling aspects

+### Collection, Aggregation, Processing, Display, Decisions (Linblad)
+### Configurable Pipeline for Reuse and Transparency (Linblad)
+### Design Together with the Users (Lindlad)
+### Incorporating ERP data
+### ...
+### Baselining (aka as applying the models to the current state to obtain the first score...)

+# Potential Architectural Aspects

+## Dynamic scaling
+## Sleep states in transport
+## Equipment Longevity
+## ...

+> We may want to adapt the sub-structure (Motivation, Analysis, Recommendation) for each section.
+> Typically, we could try to enforce every item under the third section to explicitely
+> mention which metric they want to optimize...]()

 # Potential Architectural Aspects